ooples/pine_script_docs/source/concepts/Time.rst

 - We provide ``minval`` and ``maxval`` values to protect the input field, and a ``step`` value of 0.5 so that when they use the field's up/down arrows, they can intuitively figure out that fractions can be used.
 - The `str.format() <https://www.tradingview.com/pine-script-reference/v5/#fun_str{dot}format>`__
-  function is used to format our time values, namely the last bar's time and the current time.
+  function formats our time values, namely the last bar's time and the current time.